m3m3n70/insight/README.md

 Go to the "Buckets" project and start adding tasks

 ## TODO
-1. Clean all the things!
+1. Refactor all the things!
 2. Move project and api key to environment variables
-3. Increase polling frequency for better response time
+3. Style it all
-4. Style it all
+4. Add more advanced visualizations